cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-brands-add-on/README.txt

 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Brands Add-on` from Plugins page

-YITH WooCommerce Brands Add-on will add a new submenu called "Brands" under "YIT Plugins" menu.
+YITH WooCommerce Brands Add-on will add a new submenu called "Brands" under "YITH" menu.
 Here you are able to configure all the plugin settings.

 == Screenshots ==